Siaogangshan Skywalk Park

 The Siaogangshan Skywalk Park (崗山之眼 (岗山之眼, Gǎngshān Zhīyǎn)) is a park in Gangshan District, Kaohsiung, Taiwan.
 The park is owned by Kaohsiung City Government.

 History

 The park was constructed with a budget of almost NT$100 million.
 It was opened on a trial basis on 4 February 2018 and was officially opened on 14 February 2018.
 On 3 December 2018 to 4 February 2019, the park was closed for drainage and road works for a total cost of NT$17 million.

 Geology

 The park spans over an area of 1.8 hectares and is located on a hilltop and overlooks the Agongdian Reservoir.

 Architecture

 The park features a skywalk 40.5 m in height, 88 m in length and 2 m in width.
 The shape of the skywalk resembles a violin for its main pylon and strings for its 24 suspension cables.

 Transportation

-The park is accessible by bus from Gangshan South Station of Kaohsiung MRT.
+The park is accessible by bus from Kaohsiung Medical University Gangshan Hospital Station of Kaohsiung MRT.